 Once the vet has diagnosed that your cat has asthma, you may want to check for any allergy triggers you have at home.
 Artificially scented products can cause allergy attacks in many cats.
 These products include scented cat litter, the laundry detergent you use, or even air fresheners.

 Moreover, foods such as corn, fish, beef, and soy can trigger asthma in kitties.
-So, think deeply and research what could be the triggers and try to eliminate as many of these as possible.
+So, think deeply, research the triggers, and try to eliminate as many of these as possible.

 Best food for cats with asthma

-Balanced nutrition plays a key role in your feline’s general health, and cats with asthma are even more delicate than their non-wheezing friends.
-Kitties which are suffering from asthma are likely to have a weakened immune system.
-So, well-balanced nutrition that prevents inflammation and resembles a diet your furry feline friend would eat in the wild is the best option for optimal health.
+Balanced nutrition plays a crucial role in your feline’s general health, and cats with asthma are even more delicate than their non-wheezing friends.
+Kitties suffering from asthma are likely to have a weakened immune system.
+So, well-balanced nutrition that prevents inflammation and resembles a diet your furry feline friend would eat in the wild is optimal for optimal health.

-Primarily, start with eliminating any dry food, especially the one rich in grains, fish, maybe even poultry, and it goes without saying, no grains.
-Choose food that is preferably organic, and made with as little processing as possible.
+Primarily, start with eliminating dry food, which is incredibly rich in grains, fish, and poultry, and it goes without saying, no grains.
+Choose food that is preferably organic and made with as little processing as possible.

 Changing a cat’s diet can show immediate improvements in your feline’s wheezing, but that doesn’t mean you should stop any medication your vet has prescribed.
 Opt for natural remedies and better nutrition, but these should complement whatever the vet has asked you to give your cat.

-It is important to remember that even if your kitty doesn’t show any improvement and its symptoms are the same, the well-balanced diet and food changes will definitely improve its health and strengthen its immune system, which will give your cat a chance to prevent the start of further health issues.
+It is important to remember that even if your kitty doesn’t show any improvement and its symptoms are the same, the well-balanced diet and food changes will improve its health and strengthen its immune system, giving your cat a chance to prevent the start of further health issues.

 Best Food for Cats With Asthma – What Should I Look for?

-Protein, and its content in cat food, is extremely important because it is the primary source of nutrition for cats.
-It is essential for their development, growth, and wellbeing.
+Protein and its content in cat food are extremely important because they are the primary source of nutrition for cats.
+It is essential for their development, growth, and well-being.
 A diet high in protein from fish, eggs, poultry, and meat is crucial for your cat’s optimal health.

 Fatty Acids for the Metabolism

-Healthy fats from animals are beneficial because they provide fatty acids which are necessary for metabolic regulation.
+Healthy animal fats are beneficial because they provide fatty acids for metabolic regulation.

 Vitamins and Minerals

-Vitamins and minerals are an important part of a cat’s diet, and felines usually get them from other animals they hunt.
-So, cat food rich in vitamins and minerals is vital for your cat and its immune system.
+Vitamins and minerals are essential to a cat’s diet, and felines usually get them from other animals they hunt.
+So, cat food that is rich in vitamins and minerals is vital for your cat and its immune system.

 Asthma and Diet – How are they linked?

-Dry food without grains may help your asthmatic cat to breathe easier, and sometimes it may help with reducing the need for medication.
+Dry food without grains may help your asthmatic cat breathe easier, and sometimes it may help reduce the need for medication.

 Although certain diet changes in your cat’s nutrition can alleviate asthma symptoms, diet change isn’t a treatment.
 Change your cat’s diet only after you consult with a veterinarian, and make the change as an addition to medication.